cuckoosandbox/cuckoo/docs/book/src/development/code_style.rst

     except Exception, something:
         bar()

-It's a good practice use "e" insead of "e.message", as in the example above.
+It's a good practice use "e" instead of "e.message", as in the example above.

 Documentation
 =============